1. Confided in a friend

 5. Saw a pelvic floor physiotherapist

-You finally found such a specialist on the other side of town, but stopped going since most exercises are done at home anyways.
+You finally found such a specialist on the other side of town, but stopped going because it was pricey, or due to the COVID chaos.

 6. Tried dilating

 You bought dilators, self-inflicted unnecessary pain as often as you could muster up the willpower, saw no progress and gave up.

 Since your body is sending you a strong message, you just tried to accept that you don't need or want intercourse in your life.